Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

 Here, \(\gamma_u\) and \(\gamma_v\) denote the standard deviations of the observation noise for \(U^*\) and \(V^*\), respectively.

-\textbf{Inverse Problem Statement.} Recover the pair \((U^*,V^*)\), which satisfies the time-dependent HJB equation \eqref{HJBtimedepend}, using the noisy data \(\boldsymbol{U}^o\) and \(\boldsymbol{V}^o\). \end{problem} Recovering the spatial cost function \(V\) in the HJB framework provides insight into the preferences or objectives that shape optimal behavior.
+\textbf{Inverse Problem Statement.} The goal is to construct a regularized reconstruction of a pair \((U,V)\) consistent with the time-dependent HJB equation \eqref{HJBtimedepend} and the noisy data \(\boldsymbol{U}^o\), \(\boldsymbol{V}^o\). \end{problem} {Recovering the cost field \(V\)} in the HJB framework provides insight into the preferences or objectives that shape optimal behavior.
 In a robotic navigation scenario, for instance, recovering \(V\) from observed trajectories can reveal areas the robot avoids or favors, reflecting factors such as safety, efficiency, or task relevance.

 The PI method for solving the HJB equation begins by initializing a candidate feedback control.
-In each iteration, the HJB equation is solved to update the value function, which is then used to revise the control policy via a maximization step over the admissible control set.
-This iterative process continues until convergence, ultimately yielding an accurate approximation of both the value function and the optimal control.
-The GPPI method adopts this classical strategy and refines it into the following two main steps.
+In each iteration, the HJB equation is solved to update the value function, which is then used to revise the control policy via a maximization step over the admissible control set. \mathfix{This iterative process is run until a prescribed stopping criterion is met.} The GPPI method adopts this classical strategy and refines it into the following two main steps.

 \textbf{Step 1}.
 We solve the HJB equation.
-Assume that the value function \( U \) lies in the RKHS \(\mathcal{U}\) associated with the kernel \(K_u\), and that the auxiliary function \( V \) belongs to the RKHS \(\mathcal{V}\) corresponding to the kernel \(K_V\).
+Assume that the value function \( U \) lies in the RKHS \(\mathcal{U}\) associated with the kernel \(K_u\), and that the auxiliary function \( V \) belongs to the RKHS \(\mathcal{V}\) corresponding to the kernel \(K_v\).
 Observational data for \( V \) are obtained via a set of linear operators, denoted by \(\Psi\), with the corresponding measurement vector \(\boldsymbol{V}^o\).
 We select \(M\) collocation points \(\{(x_i,t_i)\}_{i=1}^M \subset \mathbb{T}^d \times (0,T]\), where the first \(M_\Omega\) points lie in the interior \(\mathbb{T}^d \times (0,T)\) and the remaining \(M - M_\Omega\) lie on the terminal slice \(\mathbb{T}^d \times \{T\}\).

-Given the current policy \(\boldsymbol{Q}^{(k)}\), we approximate the solution \( U^{(k)} \) of the HJB equation by solving the following minimization problem:
+\mathfix{Given the current policy \(\boldsymbol{q}^{(k)}\), we write the inverse HJB subproblem as the following joint minimization over \((U,V)\):}